 Why does Benetas still require this when the Victorian Government removed this requirement in July?

-In most states and territories, entry to a residential aged care home is restricted by the Government to people who have had a current flu vaccination.
+In most states and territories, entry to a residential aged care home is restricted by state government to those who have a current influenza vaccination.
 This is because the transmission of influenza can cause severe outcomes, particularly so for people in residential aged care homes.
-Given the Covid-19 climate where the risk of contagious viruses is significantly heightened, Benetas’ Influenza Monitoring Working Group deem this to be an important internal policy to protect those most at risk.
+Given the current COVID-19 climate, where the risk of contagious viruses is significantly heightened, Benetas deems this to be an important internal policy to protect those most at risk.

 Will this requirement continue after the COVID-19 pandemic?

 This hasn’t been confirmed however, we’re preparing for this to be a continuing Benetas policy to reduce the risk of flu transmission in our homes and protect the safety of those in our care.